-Want (or need) to be kept in the loop on this and future exhibitions?
+Want (or need) to be kept in the loop on this exhibition?
 Subscribe to our newsletter and we’ll regularly send you happy spam.

 Don’t worry: we don’t overdo it, we don’t give away your contact details (not even to Facebook, Google or al-Qaeda) and we let you unsubscribe whenever you want to.
 Even better: we won’t even ask you why you want to unsubscribe because that’s just lame and annoying.

 A&Gallery was founded in May 2011.
-Over the past year, it has exhibited the work of Moby, Sophie Van der Perre, Frederik Buyckx, Jessica Yatrofsky, Storm Thorgerson, Athos Burez, Elisabeth Ouni (A Polaroid Story) and Angels & Ghosts – the black & white portrait series of gallery owners Wouter Van Vaerenbergh and Ben Van Alboom.
-The Ghent gallery also put together the much-publicized First Big Belgian Phoneography Exhibition; it played host to I/OBJECT’s Christmas Pop-Up Store and the graphic design festival BLEED; it co-hosted the Belgian premiere of the documentary feature Anton Corbijn Inside Out at Cinema Zuid in Antwerp; and it masterminded Hurray For Washington – with partners in crime POSTRmagazine and Avenue L.
+Over the past years, it has exhibited the work of Moby, Sophie Van der Perre, Frederik Buyckx, Jessica Yatrofsky, Storm Thorgerson, Athos Burez, Elisabeth Ouni (A Polaroid Story), Franky Verdickt and Angels & Ghosts – the black & white portrait series of Wouter Van Vaerenbergh and Ben Van Alboom.
+The Ghent gallery also put together the much-publicised First Big Belgian Phoneography Exhibition; it played host to the graphic design festival BLEED; it co-hosted the Belgian premiere of the documentary feature Anton Corbijn Inside Out at Cinema Zuid in Antwerp; and it masterminded Hurray For Washington – with partners in crime POSTRmagazine and Avenue L.